ozp3/Mocadrop-Calculator/README.md

 ﻿# Mocadrop-Calculator

+v2.1.1 IS HERE

+- Bug fixes and improvements
+- Can calculate registration ended projects

 v2.1.0 IS HERE

--Fixed and Flexable projects added
+- Fixed and Flexable projects added

 v2.0.2 IS HERE